jgmalcolm/jgmalcolm.github.io/_posts/2015-02-13-memorize-anything.md

 static objects can become a fragmented blur.
 A bunch of interactive objects and moving actors will stick.

+**Positioning.** An object high up on a shelf might indicate a high value;
+conversely, an object on the ground might indicate a low value.
+An object falling down off a table might indicate a falling value.

 **Make it real to you.** Walk around it to see it from all sides.
 Push something around.
 Focus on details.
 Smell, taste, and touch.